doughoff/Core/README.md

 # Business of IT

 ## Resources
-The best general technical resources on the web I can find: Safari Online Books, InfoQ, Thoughtworks Radar, and Microsoft BizSpark.
+The best general technical resources on the web I can find
+- Safari Online Books
+- InfoQ
+- Thoughtworks Radar
+- Microsoft BizSpark

 ## Talks
 PDFs of presentations